Sarkoxed/Crypto-Library/README.md

     - Testing for Charmichaelness
 - Strong PseudoPrimes
     - Generating Strong Pseudoprimes using Arnault algorithm!!!
+- cvc5
+    - cvc5 ff use case
+    - ecc solver(lol)
 - Other - some thoughts, theories and algorithms of my own implementation
     - Combinatorics
     - Math

-- cvc5
-    - cvc5 ff use case
-    - ecc solver(lol)
-- Binary Search
+- binary_search.py        - Binary Search
-- Smooth Primes Creation
+- create_smooth_prime.py  - Smooth Primes Creation
-- Finding roots of a polynomial modulo prime power
-- Solving DLP modulo prime power
-- Interval Union
+- Interval Union          -
-- Legendre symbol
+- Legendre symbol         -
-- Base n function
+- rebase.py               - Base n function
 - use of gmp example
 - use of z3 example
 - use of cado-nfs example
+- use of pari library
 - x509cert_help.py - cert generation in python